 Again and again I have wished I were not cut and have spent money on attempts to restore my foreskin.
 That presents two problems.
 First, it is purely for looks.
 It does not restore all the nerve endings that were removed in the circumcision itself.
 And further surgery would only destroy more—so that, for that reason, I have never thought about it at all seriously.I've often encountered complaints like this, and they baffle me.
 I'm circumcised, and I don't mourn my foreskin at all.
 I'm not aware of any decreased sensitivity (how could I be?
 I have no basis for comparison).
-When I first saw uncircumcised penises, I thought they were gross and ugly, because they weren't like mine; we had a mix of cut and uncut in my junior-high PE class shower room, so I thought the differences were just 'natural' variation.
+When I first saw uncircumcised penises, I thought they were gross and ugly, because they didn't look like mine; we had a mix of cut and uncut in my junior-high PE class shower room, so I thought the differences were just 'natural' variation.
 (Not least because foreskins, like all natural features, vary widely.
 Some still look ugly to me.)
 I disagree that (as one commenter on Delany's post claimed) an "intact lover is a rare treat in the USA" -- I've encountered plenty, and I have not noticed any difference in their skills.

 I say this just to offer a different perspective, one I very rarely see when circumcision is discussed.
 If I were consulted about a newborn male, I would respond with something like Delany's position: